walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

  * callback - A function which is called whenever the [entity.EntitySpawnEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/entity/EntitySpawnEvent.html) is fired

  * priority - optional - see events.on() for more information.

+### events.lingeringPotionSplash()

+#### Parameters

+ * callback - A function which is called whenever the [entity.LingeringPotionSplashEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/entity/LingeringPotionSplashEvent.html) is fired

+ * priority - optional - see events.on() for more information.